 Substitutions and Variations

-- Add a hint of spice: add a pinch of crushed red pepper flakes for a bit of spice.
-It will complement the rich, lemon butter flavors.
+- Add a hint of spice: a pinch of crushed red pepper flakes add subtle heat that brightens the lemon butter sauce without overpowering it.

 Instructions

-Step 2: in a large sauté pan or skillet, heat the olive oil and butter over medium heat (image 2a).
-Then add the chicken cutlets, cooking in a single layer in batches for about 2 to 3 minutes each side (image 2b).
-When done, the chicken should be golden brown and cooked through with an internal temperature of 165°F (74°C) (image 2c).
-Remove the chicken from the pan and set aside on a plate (image 2d).
+Step 2: in a large skillet, heat the olive oil and butter over medium heat (image 2a).
+Add the chicken cutlets in a single layer, working in batches if needed, and cook for 2 to 3 minutes per side (image 2b).
+When done, the chicken should be lightly golden but not fully cooked (image 2c); it will finish cooking later in the sauce.
+Transfer to a plate and set aside (image 2d).

 Step 3: in the same pan, reduce the heat to medium-low and melt the remaining butter (image 3a).
-Add the garlic and sauté for 1 minute until fragrant (image 3b).
-Then carefully pour in the bone broth.
-Deglaze the pan by using a wooden spoon to scrape up the browned bits from the bottom, incorporating them into the sauce (image 3c).
-Then pour in the lemon juice and lemon zest, stirring to combine.
-Bring the sauce to a simmer for 3 minutes, allowing it to reduce and thicken slightly (image 3d).
+Add the garlic and sauté for 1 minute, until fragrant (image 3b).
+Carefully pour in the bone broth and deglaze the pan, scraping up the browned bits with a wooden spoon (image 3c).
+Stir in the lemon juice and zest, then bring to a simmer for 3 minutes, until slightly reduced and thickened (image 3d).

-Step 4: return the chicken cutlets to the pan.
-Let the chicken simmer in the sauce for 2 to 3 minutes, allowing them to heat through and absorb the flavors.
-As the chicken simmers, spoon the lemon butter sauce over them (image 4).
-Then remove the pan from the heat and transfer the chicken to a serving plate.
-Pour the extra sauce on top of the chicken and garnish with lemon slices and chopped parsley.
+Step 4: return the chicken cutlets to the pan and simmer in the sauce for 2 to 3 minutes.
+Spoon the lemon butter sauce over them as they cook (image 4).
+Once the chicken reaches 165°F (74°C) throughout, remove from the heat.
+Transfer to a serving plate, pour the remaining sauce on top, and garnish with lemon slices and chopped parsley.
 Serve immediately and enjoy!

 Storage & Reheating

-According to the USDA, you can store leftover cooked chicken in an airtight container in the refrigerator for 3 to 4 days or in the freezer for up to 3 months.
+- Storage: according to the USDA, leftover chicken can be stored in an airtight container in the refrigerator for 3 to 4 days or in the freezer for up to 3 months.

 For more information about how to store and reheat leftovers safely, check out this helpful USDA Leftovers and Food Safety guide.